hphelion/documentation/hpcloudconsole.md

 ---

-# Getting Started with HP Public Cloud Console
+# Getting Started with HP Helion Public Cloud Console
-Welcome to HP Public Cloud Console Horizon!
-HP Public Cloud wants you up and running quickly so this Getting Started guide walks you through network setup and connection (if not going with the default configuration setup when you activate compute services), instance and volume creation, security options, identity parameters, and management tools that facilitate your organization's use of HP Public Cloud. **This page takes you through the interface in the chronological order needed to get up and running, rather than the order displayed in the console**.
+Welcome to HP Helion Public Cloud Console Horizon!
+HP Helion Public Cloud wants you up and running quickly so this Getting Started guide walks you through network setup and connection (if not going with the default configuration setup when you activate compute services), instance and volume creation, security options, identity parameters, and management tools that facilitate your organization's use of HP Helion Public Cloud. **This page takes you through the interface in the chronological order needed to get up and running, rather than the order displayed in the console**.

 After initial setup, revisit the interface to monitor usage, modify, add, and delete networks, instances, volumes, roles, groups, and more.
-For the latest updates to the current HP Public Cloud Console release, see [What's new with HP Public Cloud Console](/whats_new_with_HP_Cloud_Console/).
+For the latest updates to the current HP Helion Public Cloud Console release, see [What's new with HP Helion Public Cloud Console](/whats_new_with_HP_Cloud_Console/).

-For information on moving from the HP Classic Console to HP Public Cloud Console see [Feature Mapping: HP Classic Console to the HP Public Cloud Console](/hpcloudconsolefeaturemap).
+For information on moving from the HP Classic Console to HP Helion Public Cloud Console see [Feature Mapping: HP Classic Console to the HP Helion Public Cloud Console](/hpcloudconsolefeaturemap).

 <img src="media/landingpage.png" width="580" alt="" />